-Pride of place in any Christian calendar, of course, belongs to the commemorations of the life of Our Lord Jesus Christ, the Annunciation, Nativity, Baptism, Triumphal Entry, Crucifixion, Resurrection, and Ascension, among others.
+Pride of place in the calendar, of course, belongs to the commemorations of the life of Our Lord Jesus Christ, the Annunciation, Nativity, Baptism, Triumphal Entry, Crucifixion, Resurrection, and Ascension, among others.

 Furthermore, and uniquely, our calendar lists saints from antiquity who are commemorated on the same dates in both Eastern and Western calendars.
 There are hundreds of such saints shared by East and West throughout the year, and we list them all.